 Within 18 months of admission, demonstration of a general knowledge of history and culture in one of the following general fields: Islamic civilization; Arabic, Hebrew, Persian, Turkish, or Central Asian Turkic languages and literature; the modern Middle East; or comparative religion either through previous degree work or through examination administered by the program.

 Within three years of admission, completion of two advanced courses in the humanities, one of which must be in the Department of Near Eastern Languages and Civilization (NELC), and two advanced courses in the social sciences, one of which must be in the Department of History.
 These courses are in addition to work the student may have done at the BA and MA level.

 Within three years of admission, completion of a graduate seminar.
 Two graduate seminars are required if none was taken at the M.A. level.

 A student is expected to have studied three languages, two of which must be regional languages and one of which must be a "Western" European language other than English, such as French, German, Italian, Russian, or Spanish.
 The student's Supervisory Committee decides whether a fourth language is required and whether the fourth required language is European or regional.
 Students pursuing language-related work may anticipate a fourth required language, whereas those pursuing social-science-related studies may not.
 Before the general examination (see below) may be taken, the student must complete the language requirements including the second-year level in a regional language different from the two languages offered at the time of admission if both were not regional languages.

 Disciplinary method and theory requirements: ANTH 550 and POL S 491, or their equivalents in appropriate disciplines, strongly encouraged for all students conducting fieldwork or working with documents, whether social science or humanities focused, and for all social science-oriented students.

-For students doing both humanities-oriented research and not conducting fieldwork, two method and theory courses in the appropriate discipline or disciplines (e.g., comparative literature, philosophy) are required.
+For students doing humanities-oriented research but not conducting fieldwork, two method and theory courses in the appropriate discipline or disciplines (e.g., comparative literature, philosophy) are required.